blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30 feet
 Duration: Concentration, up to 1 minute
 You throw a rope at a medium or smaller creature within range and it becomes animated and moves like a snake, attempting to ensnare a target.
-The target must make a strength save to resist this ensnaring.
-On a success, the target is grappled by the rope.
+The target mustmake a strength save to resist this ensnaring.
+On a success, the target isgrappled by the rope.
 On a failure, the target is restrained.
 The target may make a strength saving throw at the beginning of their turn to resist the rope.
 If they succeed and are by the rope grappled, they are no longer grappled by the rope.
 If they succeed and are restrained, they are no longer restrained and instead grappled.
 ```

 ```